webyrd/relational-parsing-with-derivatives/README.md

 4. Nada Amin's Clojure version of the regular expression matcher, written in core.logic.

 The relational matcher can determine whether a "string" (really a sequence of symbols) matches a regular expression.
 In addition, the matcher can *generate* strings that match a given regex.
-Also, the matcher can generate strings that *don't* match a given regex (which I think is pretty cool, actually).
+Also, the matcher can generate strings that *don't* match a given regex (which is pretty cool, actually).
 Furthermore, the matcher can generate regex that accept a given string, and can generate regex that *don't* match a given string.
 Of course, the relation also works when all of its arguments are fresh logic variables.

 Obvious TODO's: